2022-11-10

 $ Postlife <fct> Yes, Yes, NA, NA, NA, Yes, NA, NA, Yes, NA, NA, NA, NA, …

 Note how all variables are Categorical !!
-Education
+Education has five levels, and of course DeathPenalty has two:

-and also check the levels of the two factors and set them up as we need:
+Let us drop NA entries in Education and Death Penalty and also check the levels of the two factors and set them up as we need:

 GSS2002_modified <- GSS2002 %>%